 UREC Addition and Renovation Information

-James Madison University Recreation is delighted to announce that construction has begun on the renovation and expansion of the UREC facility.
+James Madison University Recreation is delighted to announce that construction has begun on the addition and renovation of the UREC facility.
 View construction photos.

-The expansion will total approximately 140,000 square feet of new space (currently UREC is a 140,700 square foot facility) and approximately 23,000 square feet of renovated space.
+The addition will total 137,815 square feet of new space (currently UREC is a 140,700 square foot facility) and 25,128 square feet of renovated space.
 The facility will be completed in two phases, one for the addition, and one for the renovated areas which will take an additional six months to complete once those spaces are vacated.

 “It's like the hunger games trying to find an open machine in UREC right now,” “Ugh I hate how crowded UREC is,” and “PSA: half of JMU is in UREC right now so stay as far away as possible.”
 These are just a few of the frustrated tweets you will find if you search for “UREC” on Twitter.
 In fact, all of these were tweets from JMU students on one day: January 13, 2014.

 Step into UREC during the Fall or Spring semester between the hours of 3pm until 9pm on a weekday and you will see that these students are not exaggerating.
 In 1996, UREC was constructed to meet the demands of a student body of 12,500.
 With a student body now close to 20,000, the need for an expansion has been pressing for 5-10 years.
 A busy day in the late nineties consisted of about 2,200 students, faculty and staff frequenting the building, and today, a busy day can top 4,500 participants.